-- As soon as reasonably practicable make available to the firm which is relying on it any information about the client (and any beneficial owner or settlor of any trust) which the third party obtained when applying customer due diligence measures; and - ii.
-As soon as reasonably practicable forward to the firm which is relying on it relevant copies of any identification and verification data and other relevant documents on the identity of the client (and any beneficial owner or settlor of any trust) which the third party obtained when applying those measures.
+- i.
+As soon as reasonably practicable make available to the firm which is relying on it any information about the client (and any beneficial owner) which the third party obtained when applying client due diligence measures; and - ii.
+As soon as reasonably practicable forward to the firm which is relying on it relevant copies of any identification and verification data and other relevant documents on the identity of the client (and any beneficial owner) which the third party obtained when applying those measures.

-- 9.23 A firm which relies on an entity situated in a country or territory other than Bermuda to apply customer due diligence measures must take steps to ensure that the entity on which it relies will, within the period of five years beginning on the date on which the third party is relied on, if requested, comply with the obligations to retain and maintain information as set out above. - 9.24 The personal information supplied by the client as part of a third party's customer identification procedures will generally be set out in the form that the relying firm will require to be completed, and this information will therefore be provided to that entity.
+9.22 A firm which relies on an entity situated in a country or territory other than Bermuda to apply customer due diligence measures must take steps to ensure that the entity on which it relies will, within the period of five years beginning on the date on which the third party is relied on, if requested, comply with the obligations to retain and maintain information as set out above.

+9.23 The personal information supplied by the client as part of a third party's client identification procedures will generally be set out in the form that the relying firm will require to be completed, and this information will therefore be provided to that entity.